hnky/blog/online-meetups.md

 6. No broadcast

 ### Step 5
-Now lets get the Skype videos streams in OBS.
+Now let’s get the Skype videos streams in OBS.

 1. Start Skype for Windows on the VM and create a meeting.
-2. Get 2 others laptops to join the call using the Host 1 and Presenter 1 account.
+2. Get 2 other laptops to join the call using the Host 1 and Presenter 1 account.
 3. In OBS Studio > Click the + button under sources > Select NDI Source > Select the Skype video stream
 4. When you have the source in your scene, you want to make sure you transform it the right way.
 [Read this Skype FAQ](https://support.skype.com/en/faq/FA34853/what-is-skype-for-content-creators)

 **Tip:**
 At the time of writing you get all the video feeds as a different NDI stream.
 This is not the case for the audio, every NDI source gets all the audio from the conversation.
-So make sure per scene you only have one audio source active.
+So, make sure per scene you only have one audio source active.

 ### Step 6
 Create a countdown timer